-- Policy S 4.1 Sea Level Rise Planning.
-Integrate sea level rise planning into all relevant City processes, including General Plan amendments, Specific Plans, zoning ordinance updates, capital projects, and review and approval of new development and substantial retrofits. - Policy S 4.2 Sea Level Rise and Groundwater Rise Protection.
-Ensure that new development, substantial retrofits, critical facilities, City-owned buildings, and existing and future flood control infrastructure are planned and designed to accommodate climate change hazards, including increases in flooding, sea level rise, and rising groundwater, based on the best available science. - Policy S 4.3 Natural Infrastructure.
-Consider the use of nature-based solutions and natural infrastructure ture in sea level rise adaptation strategies.

-Policy S 4.4 OneShoreline Coordination.
-Coordinate with OneShoreline to develop and implement coordinated approaches to sea level rise with other San Mateo County jurisdictions.
+- Policy S 3.1 Development within Floodplains.
+Protect new development and substantial retrofits within a floodplain by requiring the lowest finish floor elevation to be above the applicable floodwater elevation or by incorporating other flood-proofing measures consistent with Federal Emergency Management Agency (FEMA) regulations, OneShoreline guidance, the City's Floodplain Management Ordinance, and other City policy documents. - Policy S 3.2 Sea Level Rise and Flood Planning.
+Integrate sea level rise and flood planning into all relevant City processes, including General Plan amendments, Specific Plans, zoning ordinance updates, capital projects, and review and approval of new development and substantial retrofits. - Policy S 3.3 Sea Level Rise, Flooding, and Groundwater Rise Protection.
+Ensure that new development, substantial retrofits, critical facilities, City-owned buildings, and existing and future flood control infrastructure are planned and designed to accommodate climate change hazards, including increases in flooding, sea level rise, and rising groundwater, based on the best available science. - Policy S 3.4 Natural Infrastructure.
+Consider the use of nature-based solutions and natural infrastructure in sea level rise and flood adaptation strategies. - Policy S 3.5 OneShoreline Coordination.
+Coordinate with OneShoreline to develop and implement coordinated approaches to sea level rise and flood management with other San Mateo County jurisdictions. - Policy S 3.6 Storm Drain and Flood Infrastructure.
+Manage the City's storm drain infrastructure, levee system, and dams in accordance with state and federal regulations and to protect life and property.